 The key to choosing which of these 2 modes to use perhaps lies in understanding what control is given up when operating in “not well lit” conditions.
 In Tv there is no way to stop the lens down and increase depth of field.
 In Av there is no way to increase shutter speed and freeze the action.
 In either of these cases, we have to manually increase ISO, which takes time.

 Light Falls Further

 When using auto ISO, we need to keep in mind that increasing ISO will result in increasing noise and decreasing colour fidelity in our image.
 Digital cameras tend to offer a maximum ISO value that is well beyond what can be used in practice with acceptable image quality.
-We therefore need to preset the maximum value that the camera can use in auto ISO – typically something around ISO 1600, depending on camera model.
+We therefore need to preset the maximum value that the camera can use in auto ISO – typically something around ISO 1600 or 3200, depending on camera model.